oymotion/SynchroniSDKPython/README.md

 - `sensor`: an existing SensorProfile to replay through.
 When `None`, the controller creates (or reuses) a profile from the bin config record; in that mode the profile is returned only after replay finishes, so register callbacks on an existing profile to receive data.
 - `realtime`: `True` replays at the recorded pace; `False` replays as fast as possible.
-- `timeout`: seconds to wait for completion. `None` auto-estimates from the bin duration in realtime mode (duration + 30s, min 60s), or 600s otherwise.
+- `timeout`: seconds to wait for completion. `None` auto-estimates from the bin duration.
 On timeout the call returns while replay may still be running in the background.
 - Replay is rejected while the target sensor is streaming live data.

 ### Pause / resume / stop replay